learn-co-curriculum/phase-3-orms-find-or-create-by/README.md

 If this statement returns a record, we don't need to create a new record, only update the existing one.
 Otherwise, we need to insert a new record into our database table.

-Let's build a method that will allow us to either *find and update* and existing record or *create and save* and new one.
+Let's build a method that will allow us to either *find an existing record* or *create and save* a new one.

 ## The `#find_or_create_by` Method